Skip to main content

 • Includes: 2 Hanging Rods, 8 Hooks, Grill Grate, Charcoal Basket, Hook Remover

-Masterbuilt Gravity Series 1050 – Best Digital
+Masterbuilt Gravity Series 1050 – Best Digital / Gravity-Fed

 Highlights

-• Reaches 225°F in 8 minutes or 700°F in 15 minutes for versatile cooking
+• Reaches 225°F in 8 minutes or 700°F in 15 minutes

-• DigitalFan precisely maintains desired temperature automatically
+• DigitalFan maintains set temperature automatically

 • Reversible cast iron grates for searing or low-and-slow smoking